cisagov/get.gov/pages/domains/domains_enterprise-mode.md

 Enterprise mode provides a range of advantages, including:

-### Centralized domain oversight for your organization.

-View all your organization’s .gov domains in one dashboard, including which users manage each domain.
+**Centralized domain oversight for your organization.** View all your organization’s .gov domains in one dashboard, including which users manage each domain.
 You can also add your organization information (name, address, senior official) in one central location and apply it to all your organization’s domains.

-### Selective control over permissions

-Grant only those permissions needed to basic members, like who in your organization can submit new domain requests to prevent unauthorized registrations.
+**Selective control over permissions.** Decide exactly which actions each member can take, like who in your organization can submit new domain requests to prevent unauthorized registrations.

-### Simplified domain request form

-Request a new domain more easily because your organization details are pre-filled, and our approval process is faster since only designated representatives can submit requests.
+**Simplified domain request form.** Request a new domain more easily because your organization details are pre-filled.

-### Streamlined review process

-Complete the review and approval process for new domains faster since your organization’s shared information only needs to be validated once.
+**Streamlined review process.** The approval process is faster since only designated representatives can submit requests, and your organization’s shared information only needs to be validated once.

 ## Roles and permissions in enterprise mode

-Enterprise mode introduces user roles and permissions to better manage access:
+Enterprise mode introduces two user roles:

-### Organization admin

-Full control over the organization’s domains, user roles, and permissions.
-This individual can see all registered domains for the organization and their settings, review domain managers assigned to each domain, and manage membership and permissions in the organization.

-### Basic member

-By default, can view and manage only domains they’ve been assigned to (also known as a “Domain Manager”).
-They can edit technical details, such as Name Servers and DNSSEC for domains they manage, add or remove domain managers from the domain, and edit the security email address for the domain.

-#### Additional permissions

-Basic members can be assigned additional permissions by an organization admin, including:
+* **Organization admin:** Users in this role have full visibility and control across the organization, including all domains, domain requests, and member permissions.
+* **Basic member:** By default, users in this role have limited visibility of the organization because they can only view and manage the domains assigned to them—essentially acting as “domain managers.”
+Organization admins can grant them additional permissions as needed, including the ability to:

-- View all organization domains and their details, not just the ones they manage
+  * View all domains for the organization, not just the ones they manage
-- View organization domain requests
+  * View all domain requests
-- Make domain requests for the organization
+  * Create domain requests
-- View organization members
+  * View (but not manage) all member permissions.

 **How are admins and basic members different?**